lawrennd/qig-code/README.md

 In the emerging framework the Fisher information matrix takes a key role.
 We think of it as representing the *information topography*.

+One property of the game is that it does not admit singularities.
+Because the entropy objectives are bounded above and below any run-away singularity is not possible in this game.

-The framework is speculative and not full mathematically formalised.
+The framework is speculative and not fully mathematically formalised.

 ## Background